 The area surrounding your home can be just as important as the home itself.
 To make sure your dream home isn’t located in a not-so-dreamy neighborhood, be sure to ask about:

 - Schools: Even if you aren’t planning on starting a family of your own, the school district that your house is in is very important.
 Your future buyers may have children, and a bad school district can be a deal-breaker.

 - Crime: No one wants to live in a scary neighborhood.
-Are streetlights working properly?
+Are street lights working properly?
 Are the streets crowded and noisy?
-Do your research about recent crime rates and try to talk to the neighbors if possible to get the true account of any bad things happening in or around the neighborhood.
+Do your research about recent crime rates and talk to the neighbors if possible to get the true account of any bad things happening in or around the neighborhood.

 - Lifestyle: How close is your home to restaurants, public transportation, parks and playgrounds, shopping – all the things that will make your life easier and more enjoyable.
-Most people don’t want to have to travel long distances to get to the things that they like to do.
+Most people don’t want to travel long distances to get to the things they like to do.